calebjmatthews/free-survey-sms/planning.md

 Page submission for new account
 -------------------------------
 - Send from client side:
-  - New account w/ email and password
+  - New account w/ phone number and password
   - Calculate usage, forbid surveys which exceed 30 total messages = (#messages in question + #)
   - New survey with generated id
   - Survey option set with survey id